What is the Federal Work-Study Program?

 Can I work as a Student Employee if I do not qualify for Federal Work-Study?

 Yes, many on campus student employee positions do not require you to be FWS eligible.
 However you would not be eligible for any off-campus FWS or on campus FWS only positions.
-For on campus student employee positions select Student Employee in the Job Type field.
+To view the student employee positions, click Search Jobs; under position type, select Student/FWS; click Search.
+You must apply for each position you are interested in.
+Click on job title to view the posting.
+Click on Apply for this Job at the top of the page to apply for that position.

 Who can I talk to if I have additional questions about Federal Work-Study?